REGISTER TO VOTE

 This is the actual form:

 Do not write comments on your application.
-Just put a check in Disability, Over 65, or the out of town box.
+Just put a check in the appropriate box:

 Your BBM application must be signed.
 When you send in your actual ballot, the signatures will be compared.
 For the Primary Election, the team reviewing ballots and counting votes will be Democrats.